 Wispr Flow optimizes the opposite way: an LLM rewrite layer on every dictation, bundled into the $15/month subscription whether you need it or not.

-For emails, docs, and Slack, Infina's cloud add-on does the same job: large-model transcription plus LLM cleanup for $10/month, on top of an app you own.
-Turn it on when you want polish, cancel it whenever, and the app keeps working.
+For emails, docs, and Slack, Infina's cloud add-on does the same job: large-model transcription plus LLM cleanup for $9.99/month, on top of the $99/year plan.
+Turn it on when you want polish, cancel it whenever, and the app keeps working on-device.

 Where Wispr Flow still has an edge